-Just last season, Jurgen Klopp lambasted the Premier League for not recognising the contributions of fringe players who end up playing less than five games.
+In 2020-21, Jurgen Klopp lambasted the Premier League for not recognising the contributions of fringe players who end up playing fewer than five games.

 “People don’t understand how important a squad is to win a championship,” Klopp said.
 “Even if you play no game, you should get a medal.”

 In actual fact, winning clubs receive 40 medals to basically chuck around as they please, as long as every player with five or more appearances gets one.

 Elliott duly got one of the spares, although the Premier League website doesn’t list him as an official league winner like it does Begovic, Kuszczak and Larsson.